akwasianing/diabetes_project/README.md

 Diabetes Dataset Sampling and Bootstrap Analysis

-Introduction

-This analysis uses the `diabetes.csv` dataset (768 patients) to:

-1. Compare Glucose statistics in a random sample vs population.
-2. Compare the 98th percentile BMI in the sample vs population.
-3. Use bootstrap sampling to estimate BloodPressure statistics and compare them to the population.
+Findings

 (a): Glucose Comparison

-A random sample of 25 observations was drawn.
-Mean and maximum Glucose were slightly lower in the sample than in the population:
-Interpretation:
-The sample underestimates both mean and maximum Glucose, reflecting normal variability in small samples.
+The random sample of 25 patients slightly underestimates both the mean and maximum Glucose compared to the entire population.
+This difference is expected as a result of sampling variability, especially with small samples.
+Small samples may miss extreme values like the maximum, leading to underestimates compared to population values.

 (b): 98th Percentile BMI Comparison

-The 98th percentile BMI was lower in the sample than in the population:
-Interpretation:
-The sample underestimates the extreme BMI value since small samples are less likely to capture population extremes.
+The sample’s 98th percentile BMI is lower than the population’s 98th percentile BMI.
+This happens because small random samples are less likely to include extreme high BMI values that define the upper percentiles.
+As a result, the sample underestimates the population’s extreme BMI threshold.

 (c): Bootstrap Sampling for BloodPressure

-500 bootstrap samples (n=150) were used to estimate BloodPressure statistics:
-Interpretation:
-Bootstrap averages for mean, standard deviation, and 98th percentile closely match the population statistics, showing bootstrap sampling provides reliable estimates.
+The bootstrap averages (from 500 samples of 150 observations each) closely match the population statistics.
+The mean and standard deviation estimates are nearly identical to the true values, and even the 98th percentile is very close.
+This demonstrates the strength of bootstrap sampling in the sense that with enough samples and a reasonable size, it can reliably estimate population parameters, even for extreme percentiles.

 Conclusion

-Small samples may underestimate population statistics, especially extremes.
-Bootstrap sampling provides accurate estimates of population parameters.
-Visual comparisons confirm findings.
+In all, small samples may underestimate population statistics, especially extremes.
+However, bootstrap sampling provides accurate estimates of population parameters.
+The visual comparisons that were shown confirm these findings.